COPYRIGHT © 2021 MILLSTREAM SPEEDWAY

 In November, 2000, the track was purchased by Speedway Properties, Inc., which is owned by Greg and Mary Beth Roe of Toledo, Ohio.
 Fortunately they purchased the track from Bill Paxton, as he was considering selling it for just the property for housing or farming.
 They continued to work to do repairs to the facility that had been unused and in poor condition for many years.
 In 2008, Promoter Dean Miracle made the commitment to bring racing back to the racetrack.
 After much work and additional repairs, he opened the track up to an amazing crowd of fans anxious to see racing here.
 In the following years, various races were held at the track under different promoters.
 A Go Kart and ATV TT Tracks were added to the infield by the Roe’s and several events were held.

-In 2014, a 3 year agreement was made between track owners the Roe’s and Promoters, Lisa and Randy Hammer to run full season of racing at the facility.
-They have made many improvements to the facility and are anxious for a great season of racing.
+In 2014, a 3 year agreement was made between track owners the Roe’s and Promoters, Lisa and Randy Hammer to run 3 full seasons of racing at the facility.
+They made many improvements to the facility and ran for 2 years and pulled out before the 3rd year.

 RACING THROUGH THE YEARS